kncrabtree/blackchirp/doc/source/user_guide/plot_controls.rst

 The right-click context menu contains a variety of customization options to control the appearance and behavior of the plot as a whole.

 - ``Autoscale``: resets the X and Y axes to show the full range of the data on the plot.
+- ``Zoom Settings``:
+   - ``Y Center?``: Toggles whether zooming with the ``Up/Down`` arrows is symmetric about the plot center (checked) or about 0.0 (unchecked).
-- ``Wheel Zoom Factor``: The number sets the zooming speed while scrolling the mouse wheel.
+   - ``Wheel Zoom Factors``: Sets the zooming speed while scrolling the mouse wheel for a given axis.
 Larger numbers will zoom by a greater factor per mouse wheel step.
 The default value for each axis is 0.1.
 - ``Tracker``: Enable the tracker to display the coordinates of the mouse cursor on the plot.
 For each axis, you can configure the number of decimals displayed and, optionally, switch to scientific notation if desired.
 - ``Grid``: Configure the appearance of major and minor gridlines.
 It is possible to control the line style and color for each type of gridline.
 - ``Curves``: Options for configuring the appearance of curves on the plot.
 More details are below.